Although available throughout the year.

 Both calcium and fiber can bind to bile salts and help remove them from the body.

-In addition, when bile is removed by fiber, the body must break down cholesterol in order to make new bile.
+Also, when bile is removed by fiber, the body must break down cholesterol to make new bile.

 A Traditional Warming Remedy

-In addition to the active components in its essential oils and its nutrient composition, cinnamon has also been valued in energy-based medical systems, such as Traditional Chinese
+Also the active components in its essential oils and its nutrient composition.

 Cinnamon is one of the oldest spices known.

-It was so highly treasured that it was considered more precious than gold.
+It was so treasured it was considered more precious than gold.

 How to Choose and Store